-The Post Office considers mail that is the right size and shape to speed with ease through the equipment as technically compatible.

-- Each piece of mail passes by the computer's scanner for a quick read of the delivery address.
+The Post Office considers mail that is the right size and shape to speed with ease through their equipment.
+Each piece of mail passes by the computer's scanner for a quick read of the delivery address.
 Then the OCR's printer sprays on a delivery point barcode for the address.

-Next, the mailpiece zooms on to one of the OCR's sorting channels reserved for the proper delivery area.
+Next, the mail piece zooms on to one of the OCR's sorting channels reserved for the proper delivery area.
 From there, the barcoded mail is fed to BCS's for fast final separations, right down to the letter carriers who deliver it.

 The OCR is easily confused by sloppy handwriting, highly stylized characters, extraneous printing and incorrectly placed address information.
 A sample of correct addressing can be found under the section Automation Requirements.